uccser/cs-field-guide/docs/source/developer/interactives.rst

 .. contents:: Contents
   :local:

-Interactive Types
+Interactive Modes
 ==============================================================================

-There are three different kinds of interactive, these are:
+Interactives can be included on a page in three different modes, these are:

-- ``in-page`` - This is an interactive that is embedded in a chapter using a particular HTML template (see below).
+- ``in-page`` - This is an interactive that is embedded within a page, for example, a chapter section.
-  This is the preferred method for including an interactive on a page.
 - ``iframe`` - This is an interactive that is embedded in a chapter by using an iframe.
   This is used if the interactive is included multiple times in the chapter (to avoid conflicts in JS/CSS).
 - ``whole-page`` - This in an interactive that is displayed on a new page, which is accessible via a button from the chapter.

+An interactive could be displayed with any of the three modes, but generally an interactive is developed with ``in-page`` or ``whole-page`` as the target usage.

 Adding Interactives
 ==============================================================================

-Once you have developed your interactive (see :ref:`developing-interactives`), it's time to add it to the chapter.
+Once you have developed your interactive (see :ref:`developing-interactives`), it's time to add it to a page.
 This includes embedding the interactive in the chapter text see :ref:`writing-guide-interactive`.

 .. note::

   When adding an interactive using the Verto syntax, note that Verto uses the term ``name``, this is actually referring to the ``slug`` of the interactive.

 The interactive will also need to be added to the list of interactives in the interactive configuration file (see below).